 Dylan was one of three students selected to speak that year, based on an essay he wrote in English class.
 Dylan’s essay focused on the Middle School years.
 Writing a speech and speaking it in front of 1,500 people are substantial challenges for anyone, but present an even more daunting challenge for someone with dyslexia.
 Yet the teachers Dylan worked with were confident and helped prepare him.
-However, no one was prepared for what he pulled off that day.
+However, no one expected what he pulled off that day.

 He made the crowd wish they were dyslexic also.

 Looking back at my Middle School years, I realize that compassion and acceptance define so many of my memories.
 From my teachers to my fellow students, all three years were kind to me in many ways.

 There were a lot of examples of acceptance in the Middle School.
 One Halloween, Jack showed up as Captain Underpants in underpants.
 For the fifth grade trials, Max arrived with his hair slicked back in a three-piece suit.
 Our classmates laughed, but with them, not at them.

 Of course, the Middle School teachers were responsible for a lot of this compassion.
 In 3rd grade, Katherine (Perrine) Austin was the center of my universe.
 She was a great teacher: funny and even-tempered.
 She made everyone in the room feel like they were her favorite student.
 Of course I thought I was the favorite favorite.
 One day, I wrote a note to her, saying that she was the best teacher ever.
 And just as I was building up the courage to give it to her, she took me outside to meet a special visitor—her fiancé.
 I was crushed.
 How could she do this to me?
 After all we had been through together?